277 days ago

 - Wear a sarong at temple entrances (provided at most temples).
 Respectful dress is expected at all religious sites.

-8. Cambodia — e-Visa USD 36, Home of Angkor Wat, Ultra-Budget Southeast Asia
+8. Cambodia — e-Visa, Home of Angkor Wat

 5-Day Cost Breakdown